Setting the stage for rheumatology care

 11. Some rheumatologists cling to the long-outdated notion that Sjogren’s a mild dryness disease.
 This misperception provides an easy excuse to avoid dealing with complex systemic features.
 Some rheumatologists simply refuse to see or treat Sjogren’s patients for a variety of reasons.
 Patients may have to work hard to find a rheumatologist who is willing to actively partner with them to develop a treatment plan tailored to their unique needs and priorities.

 · Better tests for diagnosis and disease monitoring

 · Medical education programs that reflect how common and serious the disease is

-· More rheumatologists who take the disease seriously, believe our symptoms, and address all four major areas of clinical concern
+· More rheumatologists who take the disease seriously, believe our symptoms, and address all systemic manifestations and comorbidities as well as sicca.

 It is long past time for the ACR (the premier rheumatology organization) and teaching institutions to step up to the plate to promote Sjogren’s research and medical education.
 The Sjogren’s Foundation has done an amazing job with few resources.
 They cannot do it alone.